 1. Understanding Fibre in South Africa: FNOs vs. ISPs

-The fibre internet ecosystem in South Africa is a two tiered open-access model with Fibre Network Operators (FNOs) and Internet Service Providers (ISPs), each with their own roles.
+The fibre internet ecosystem in South Africa is a two-tier, open-access model with Fibre Network Operators (FNOs) and Internet Service Providers (ISPs), each with their own roles.

 Internet Service Providers (ISPs) operate at the retail level.
-They lease bandwidth from FNOs and package it into internet plans for consumers.
-ISPs are your point of contact, they handle customer service, billing and technical support.
+They lease capacity from FNOs and package it into internet plans for consumers.
+ISPs are your point of contact: they handle customer service, billing, and first-line technical support.
 When you sign up for fibre, your contract is with an ISP.

-The popularity of a fibre provider is a mix of market presence, customer satisfaction, and network performance.
-While major national players are widely available, agile local providers are gaining prominence for their customer-centric service.
+The popularity of a fibre provider is usually a mix of market presence, customer sentiment, and network performance.
+While major national players are widely available, agile local providers continue to grow because they compete hard on service quality, transparency, and response times.

 Leading Fibre Network Operators (FNOs)

-• Openserve: As another of the nation’s largest fibre providers, Openserve has a vast network and offers a diverse range of products, including flexible prepaid options.
+- Openserve: One of the nation’s largest fibre providers, Openserve has a vast footprint and a broad mix of products (including area-specific “Web Connect” style options on select infrastructure).

-• Octotel, Frogfoot, and MetroFibre: These FNOs are major players with significant coverage in metropolitan areas and beyond, known for high-speed infrastructure and strong partnerships with a wide range of ISPs.
+- Octotel, Frogfoot, and MetroFibre: Major FNOs with strong metro coverage, known for high-speed infrastructure and partnerships with a wide range of ISPs.

 Top-Rated Internet Service Providers (ISPs)